cloudops/co-website/content/english/blog/why-kubernetes-ingresses-arent-as-difficult-as-you-think/index.md

 title: "Why Kubernetes Ingresses aren’t as Difficult as You Think"
 lastmod: "2018-06-08"
 author: "CloudOps"
+description: How to use Ingresses to Route your Services on a Vanilla K8s Deployment
 resources:
 - name: "thumbnail"
   src: "Kubernetes.jpg"